telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/various/get-next-occurrence.md

 ---
-title: Get nextOccurrence
+title: Get Next Occurrence
-page_title: Get nextOccurrence | Kendo UI Scheduler
+page_title: Get Next Occurrence | Kendo UI Scheduler
-description: "Learn how to get a next occurrence of the Kendo UI SchedulerEvent in the Kendo UI Scheduler widget."
+description: "Learn how to get a next occurrence of the Kendo UI SchedulerEvent in the Kendo UI Scheduler."
-previous_url: /controls/scheduling/scheduler/how-to/get-next-occurance
+previous_url: /controls/scheduling/scheduler/how-to/get-next-occurance, /controls/scheduling/scheduler/how-to/get-next-occurrence
 slug: howto_getthe_next_occurance_scheduler
 ---

-# Get nextOccurrence
+# Get Next Occurrence

-The example below demonstrates how to get a `next` occurrence of the Kendo UI `SchedulerEvent` in a Kendo UI Scheduler widget.
+The following example demonstrates how to get `nextOccurrence` of the Kendo UI `SchedulerEvent` in the Scheduler.

 ###### Example